-- o Taking a whole school approach to safeguarding & child protection - o Providing training to staff - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence based content delivered through the curriculum. - Engaging with specialist support and interventions. - o Using a clear reporting system for staff and pupils, that is well promoted, easily understood and accessible - o Recognising that it may be taking place, even if not reported - Publicising the school's zero-tolerance approach to abuse - o Online safety, including mobile phone use ii.
+- Taking a whole school approach to safeguarding and child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence based content delivered through the curriculum. - Engaging with specialist support and interventions. - Using a clear reporting system for staff and pupils, that is well promoted, easily understood and accessible - Recognising that it may be taking place, even if not reported - o Publicising the school's zero-tolerance approach to abuse - o Online safety, including mobile phone usage during school hours

 Responding to reports of sexual violence and sexual harassment:

-- o Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - o If the report includes an online element staff will be mindful of the Searching, screening and confiscation advice for schools Staff taking a report will inform the DSL or their Deputy as soon as practicably possible but at least within 24 hours. - o Staff taking a report will never promise confidentiality. - o Parents or carers will normally be informed (unless this would put the child at greater risk). - o If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care.
+- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - If the report includes an online element staff will be mindful of the guidance Searching, screening and confiscation advice for schools Staff taking a report will inform the DSL or their Deputy as soon as practicably possible but at least within 24 hours. - Staff taking a report will never promise confidentiality. - Parents or carers will normally be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care.

-iii.
 Risk Assessment: -

-- o Following a report, the DSL or one of their deputies will make an immediate risk and needs assessment on a case-by-case basis.
-The Risk assessment will consider; - The victim, especially their protection and support. - o The alleged perpetrator, their support needs and any discipline action. - o All other children at the school. - o The victim and the alleged perpetrator sharing classes and space at school. - o The risk assessment will be recorded and kept under review. - Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the school's approach to supporting and protecting pupils.
+- o Following a report, the DSL will make an immediate risk and needs assessment on a case-by-case basis.
+The Risk assessment will consider; - The victim, especially their protection and support. - The alleged perpetrator, their support needs and any discipline action. - All other children at the school. - o The victim and the alleged perpetrator sharing classes and space at school. - o The risk assessment will be recorded and kept under review. - Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the school's approach to supporting and protecting pupils.

-iv.
 DSL considerations and response

-- o The DSL will consider: -
+- The DSL will consider:

-- The wishes of the victim.
+- o The wishes of the victim.

 - o The nature of the incident including whether a crime has been committed and the harm caused.

-- The ages of the children involved.
+- o The ages of the children involved.

-- o The developmental stages of the children.
+- The developmental stages of the children.

-- o Whether there is a power imbalance between the children/young people.
+- Whether there is a power imbalance between the children/young people.

-- o Any previous incidents.
+- Any previous incidents.

-- o Ongoing risks.
+- Ongoing risks.

-- o Other related issues or wider context.
+- Other related issues or wider context.

+Options

-Options: The DSL will then consider the following options: -
+The DSL will then consider the following options: -